-Third Place and the Starbucks empire: the user experience at the heart of strategy
+Third Place and the Starbucks empire: the customer experience at the heart of strategy

-In this article, you will understand what the ‘third place’ means and how Starbucks has made this philosophy an asset for their global success.
+In this article, you will understand what the term ‘third place’ means and how Starbucks has made this philosophy an asset to reach global success.
 Check it out!

-‘Third Place’ existed long before Starbucks.
+The term ‘Third Place’ existed long before Starbucks.
 Sociologist Ray Oldenburg coined the term in his book The Great Good Place (1989).
-He described why community settings like cafes, bars, and beauty salons are essential for social connections, inclusion, and democracy.
+He described why community settings like cafes, bars, and beauty salons are essential for social connections, inclusion, and even democracy.

-Starbucks has now incorporated this philosophy into its retail design and business strategy.
-“We want our stores to be the third place,” their new policy states.
+In the mid 90s Starbucks incorporated this philosophy into its retail design and business strategy: “We want our stores to be the third place“, as their new policy states.
 But, what does that mean?

 The sociologist Ray Oldenburg argued that, for a healthy existence, citizens should live in a balance of three kingdoms: life at home, workplace, and even social places.
 The latter would be the third place.